hafizsheetab/ASE-Project-WeGotThis/Readme.md

 3. Sorting Location -> Backend Improvement
 4. Improve Default values in sortings -> no date value and price range in the beginning
 5. Change getMyOffers in PublicProfileBody.tsx to getAllOffersFromUser(userID) -> Wait for backend
+6. Check if Review Dialog closes after bug in API GiveReview is fixed